omersahin00/omersahin00/README.md

 <hr>

 <b>
-- 🔭 I’m currently working on Java and C <br>
+- 🔭 I’m currently working on Java, C and Web <br>
 - 🌱 I’m currently learning .NetCore and React <br>
 - 💬 Ask me about C and Java <br>
 - 📫 How to reach me: omer.formal@gmail.com <br>